jbauer21/lectio/README.md

 - OpenAI for providing the API services that power this application
 - yt-dlp project for YouTube download functionality
 - Bootstrap and MathJax for frontend components
+- UI belongs to a YouTube Tutorial for which I have lost the link.
+If this UI belongs to you, please contact me, and I will credit you.